-FRAUD - section 718
+FRAUD - section 7

-Within the member states and territories of the ECSC, offences of fraud are varied and include (i) Abuse of position; (ii) False representations (iii) Failing to disclose information (iv) Conversion, (v) Deception, (vi) False Accounting (vii) Forgery and related offences that involve the intentional use of deception illegally to deprive another person or entity of money, property, or legal rights.
+In the nine member states and territories of the ECSC offences of fraud are varied and include: (i) Abuse of position; (ii) False representations; (iii) Failing to disclose information; (iv) Conversion; (v) Deception; (vi) False Accounting; (vii) Forgery and related offences that involve the intentional use of deception illegally to deprive another person or entity of money, property, or legal rights.
 It also includes the possession of tools for perpetrating frauds.
 There are often different maxima.
-For the purposes of this guideline, the word 'fraud" will be used generically to cover all types, and whether as conspiracy or a substantive offence.
+For the purposes of this guideline, the word 'fraud' will be used generically to cover all types, and whether as conspiracy, a substantive offence, or an attempt.